Forest Blakk

 Forest Blakk is a Canadian pop singer and songwriter.

 Career

 In 2015 he released "Love Me", his first single.
 The song reached #34 on the Canadian hot adult contemporary charts in Billboard.
 His second single, "Where I First Found You", followed in 2017, and the EP Minutes was released in 2018.

 His second EP, Sideways, followed in 2020.
 In 2021, a remix of his single "If You Love Her" as a duet with Meghan Trainor peaked #61 on the Canadian Hot 100, and scored him his first Billboard chart placements in the United States on the Emerging Artists and Adult Top 40 Airplay charts.
+"If You Love Her" has now been certified Platinum by the RIAA in the US for sales equivalents over one million copies.
+Forest's single "Fall Into Me," co-written with Rob Thomas of Matchbox Twenty, has been certified Gold in the US by the RIAA.

 He was a nominee for the Juno Fan Choice Award at the Juno Awards of 2022.